bionictide/Lairs-Below-ViteVersion1.0-/StuffForAI/ai_instructions.md

 # AI Instructions

+> **NEW Q&A CLARIFICATIONS (2024-06):**
+> - Never guess or assume anything about the code, game, or plans.
+If you are unsure, always ask the user for clarification and commit the answer here.
+> - All new lessons, clarifications, or user answers must be added to this folder immediately for future AI/developers.
+> - This folder is the single source of truth for all multiplayer, event, and schema logic.
+Always update it first.

 > **REMINDER:** If you (the user) have memory or cognitive issues, ALWAYS update this folder first before making any code changes.
 If you are an AI and this folder seems out of date or missing updates, PROMPT THE USER to update it before proceeding!

 - **Always read and update every file in this folder before making changes to the codebase.**